John Lucas (VC): Early life

 Lucas as born in Clashganny, Bagenalstown, County Carlow in 1826.

 Victoria Cross

-Lucas was approximately 35 years old, and a colour sergeant in the 40th (2nd Somersetshire) Regiment of Foot (later part of the South Lancashire Regiment – The Prince of Wales's Volunteers) of the British Army:
+Colour Sergeant John Lucas, 40th (2nd Somersetshire) Regiment of Foot (later part of the South Lancashire Regiment – The Prince of Wales's Volunteers), was approximately 35 years old:

 The action was part of the First Taranaki War during the New Zealand Wars.
 This campaign started over a disputed land sale at Waitara.
 In December 1860 British forces under Major General Thomas Simson Pratt carried out sapping operations against a major Māori defensive line called Te Arei ("The barrier") on the west side of the Waitara River and inland from Waitara, which was barring the way to the historic hill pā of Pukewairangi.
 The 18 March was the last day before a truce was declared.

 Later career and life

 By then promoted to sergeant-major, Lucas received his Victoria Cross from Lieutenant-General Duncan Cameron at Ellerslie Racecourse in Auckland, on 2 October 1862.

 He died in Dublin on 29 February 1892 and is buried there in St. James churchyard.